 - Career Guidance Washington: 7-15 Future Possibilities (Microsoft Word).
-Lesson plan and handouts designed to analyze the 'fit' of sample student interests and skills with their chosen future careers and the 'fit' of personal interests with sample careers. - Family Newsletter: Career Exploration (Word).
-Templates with college readiness and financial aid information for grades 7 through 12.
-Just add your school logo, events and contact information to customize for your school.
+Lesson plans and handouts are designed to analyze the 'fit' of sample student interests and skills with their chosen future careers and the 'fit' of personal interests with sample careers. - Family Newsletter: Career Exploration (Word).
+Templates with college readiness and financial aid information for grades 7-12.
+Just add your school logo, events, and contact information to customize for your school.

-- Welcome everyone. - Introductions.
-Introduce yourself and other presenters/team members. - Provide overview of workshop. - Present the College and Career Exploration PowerPoint. - Have students complete the handout and discuss with families. - Allow time for questions.
+- Welcome, everyone. - Introductions.
+Introduce yourself and other presenters/team members. - Provide an overview of the workshop. - Present the College and Career Exploration PowerPoint. - Have students complete the handout and discuss it with families. - Allow time for questions.

-After The Event: GEAR UP staff should record this activity in the portal using the service definition "Family Event".
+After the Event: GEAR UP staff should record this activity in the portal using the service definition "Family Event."
 Be sure to maintain a sign-in sheet.
-Send thank you email or text messages to attendees who provided contact information.
-Send any photos/videos to bethk@wsac.wa.gov to be posted on the Washington State GEAR UP social media pages.
+Send thank-you emails or text messages to attendees who provided their contact information.
+Send any photos or videos to bethk@wsac.wa.gov to be posted on the Washington State GEAR UP social media pages.